Updated February 2024

 Chocolate.
 Beer.
-For how delicious each one is, finding the perfect pairing of the two can be a tough task.
-Fortunately for you, we make it our job to find flavors that harmonize with all of your favorite brews.
-Take this list for a spin and search it by your beer or chocolate of choice to find a combo that will make your senses sing.
-And if we may be so bold, might we suggest that you set up a chocolate and beer tasting with this line up?
-Whoever you invite to join you can thank us later.
+For how delicious they both are, matchmaking their complex flavors can be tricky.
+Fortunately for you, we’ve got a cocoa confection for each of your favorite brews.
+Take this list for a spin, search by your beer or chocolate of choice, and find a combo that will make your senses sing.
+And if we may be as bold as some of the chocolates and brews, we suggest a virtual chocolate and beer tasting with this lineup.
+You and your friends can thank us later.
 Cheers!

 Pale Ales + Chocolate with Fruit Flavors